This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.

 2. Fatigue and Pain

-Furthermore, it's common knowledge that our bodies produce endorphins when we exercise, which interact with the opiate receptors in the brain to reduce our perception of pain.
-Those endorphins are like tiny little doses of something like morphine.
-Conveniently enough, exercise also stimulates the body to produce small amounts of THC, which is the psychoactive ingredient of marijuana.
+Additionally, when we exercise, our bodies naturally release endorphins, which interact with opiate receptors in our brains, lessening our perception of pain.
+These endorphins can be seen as tiny doses of something akin to morphine.
+Interestingly enough, exercise also stimulates the production of small amounts of THC, which is the psychoactive component of marijuana

 3. Runner's High/Cardio Exercising While High

-Researchers have found that our body already stores THC in fat, and when you exercise, the body can produce small amounts of THC to produce a runner’s high.
-A runner’s high is your body’s way of coping with pain and fatigue, and it also means that exercise can seriously boost your buzz.
-By smoking a THC product while exercising, you continually increase the amount of THC in your body, producing a stronger high.
+Scientists have discovered that our bodies naturally store THC, the active component of marijuana, in our fat cells.
+When you exercise, your body can produce small amounts of THC, which contributes to the phenomenon known as a runner's high.
+This runner's high is your body's way of dealing with pain and fatigue, and it can enhance the enjoyable effects of marijuana.
+If you smoke a THC product while exercising, you continuously increase the amount of THC in your body, leading to a stronger high.

 4. Weight Loss and The Muffin Top

-A study by the American Journal of Medicine showed that current weed users, when compared to past users and a control group, have a 16% decrease in their fasting insulin, which is a hormone tied to weight loss.
-Lower insulin levels can help increase weight loss, aka, smoking pot can help you lose weight.
-The study also found noteworthy connections between pot use and smaller waist circumferences.
+According to a study conducted by the American Journal of Medicine, current marijuana users have shown a 16% decrease in fasting insulin levels compared to both past users and a control group.
+Fasting insulin is a hormone associated with weight loss.
+Lower insulin levels can contribute to increased weight loss, meaning that smoking weed might aid in weight management.
+The study also discovered significant connections between marijuana use and smaller waist circumferences.

 Related article: Marijuana Effects: THC and CBD, and the Entourage Effect!